bryan34500/CANSSI-NCSC-Ferry-Delays/README.md

 # Result

-In this Kaggle challenge I managed to finish at position 15.
+In this Kaggle challenge **I managed to finish at position 15**.
 However, looking back on my solution, with more time I would have been able to improve my results by doing more in depth feature engineering.